obedottoc/companywebsite/README.md

 ![output](./static/img/report2.jpg)
 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the url http://demo2.student.saveetha.in.
+Thus a website is designed for the chip manufacturing company and is hosted in the URL http://demo2.student.saveetha.in.
 HTML code is validated.